10 Free Typing Games Websites to Boost your Keyboarding Skills

 Instead of focusing upon one particular game, Novel Games (view website) combines some of the highest rated speed and accuracy games into one landing page where you can truly refine your skills.

-“Typing Monster” is a particular favourite, as you stack words and phrases as quickly as possible to take down a rather adorable cartoon menace.
+“Typing Monster” is a popular game on this platform, challenging you to stack words and phrases as quickly as possible in order to take down a rather adorable cartoon menace.

 Typingtest (view website) offers numerous styles of games, ensuring that you can develop the skills exactly how you choose.
 Each and every game employs the skills of touch typing and accuracy training to ensure you remember just where to place your hands.